finefoot/sphinxtest/docs/design/insects.rst

 Insects
 =======

+What our customers say:

     It's going to be glorious!

-    Bzzzzzzz
+Bzzzzzzz...

+    --Insect

 .. image:: insects.png